kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 Webhooks add latency to each API server call, thus setting up a reasonable timeout for each AdmissionReview request from the webhook server side is critical.
 The default timeout is 10 seconds if not specified.
 When an AdmissionReview request sent to the webhook server timed out, `failurePolicy`(default to `Fail` which is equivalent to disallow) will be triggered.

-In the ValidatingWebhookConfiguration yaml example, a default timeout of two seconds is provided, cluster admins who wish to change the timeout may change the value of `timeoutSeconds`
+In the ValidatingWebhookConfiguration yaml example, a default timeout of two seconds is provided, cluster admins who wish to change the timeout may change the value of `timeoutSeconds`.

 To avoid migration pain it is recommended to start with a `failurePolicy` value of `Ignore`, changing it to `Fail` only after the webhook is confirmed to have been installed successfully.
+Choosing `Ignore` means that it would be possible invalid objects can get created/updated in the system.

 ### Idempotency/Deadlock